njbabani/njbabani.github.io/README.md

 ## About Me
 ---
 I'm a 4th-Year MEng student studying Electronic and Electrical Engineering at University College London.
 I have had the pleasure of encountering fascinating engineering problems throughout my undergraduate course and I look forward to applying my knowledge in other areas of applied mathematics.
-I am currently interested in the field of mobile robotics with machine learning for search-and-rescue applications.
+I am currently interested in the field of mobile robotics with signal processing & machine learning for search-and-rescue applications in indoor environments.
 A quote regarding Fermat's Last Theorem encapsulates my philosophy on problem solving:

 > "Of course, to a mathematician, all this is irrelevant.
 It's a beautiful problem, and its solution led to many beautiful ideas.
 That is its complete justification."